BOOK - "Jazz Guitar Chords & Arpeggio

 Johnny Smith is one of the original virtuosos of the electric guitar.
 From the sweeping three octave runs of "Moonlight in Vermont," "Tea for Two," and "Easy Living," to the super quick articulate solos that differentiate "Tabu," "Jaguar," "I'll Remember April," "Un Poco Loco," "Samba," "'S Wonderful," "Tickle Toe," "Three Little Words," and "Time After Time," Johnny Smith's intricate yet listenable single note jazz guitar improvised solos are the stuff of legend in the history of guitar lore - jazz or otherwise.

 Exacting precision and technique expertise have long been hallmarks of the Johnny Smith jazz guitar methodology, nevertheless these factors have been constantly held in check by his sense of taste and clarity.
-Jazz guitar virtuoso Barney Kessel once summed it up nicely along with the now famous observation: "No one in the world plays the guitar better than Johnny Smith".
+Jazz guitar virtuoso Barney Kessel once summed it up nicely along with his now famous observation: "No one in the world plays jazz guitar better than Johnny Smith".

 Johnny Smith is one of the most distinctive jazz guitar chord melody players in any kind of genre.
-Envision the jazz chord voicings of pianists Art Tatum and George Shearing combined with the impressionistic harmonic colors of Claude Debussy, performed and understood on an electric guitar, and you have an inkling of how Johnny Smith improved the guitar as an instrument.
+Envision the jazz chord voicings of pianists Art Tatum and George Shearing combined with the impressionistic harmonic colors of Claude Debussy, performed and understood on an electric guitar and you have an inkling of how Johnny Smith improved the status of the guitar as an instrument.

 In retrospect, an incongruous Royal Roost record like "The Man With The Blue Guitar" appears an obvious expression of Johnny Smith's broader musical pallet.
 This 1962 recording discovered him in a solo guitar context for an entire album creating his plectrum magical sounds along with an assorted set of standards, classical, and folk pieces.
-Here his gorgeous tone, touch, and technique on the instrument are directed at well-liked Broadway show tunes by Rodgers and Hart, George Gershwin, and others, modern day works by Debussy, Scriabin, and Ravel, and unique arrangements of older folk tunes like "Shenandoah" and "Black is the Color Of My True Love's Hair."
+Here his gorgeous tone, touch, and technique on the instrument are directed at well known Broadway show tunes by Rodgers and Hart, George Gershwin and others, modern day works by Debussy, Scriabin, and Ravel, and unique arrangements of older folk tunes like "Shenandoah" and "Black Is The Color Of My True Love's Hair."
 Further proof of Johnny Smith's eclectic nature was flaunted on his "Phase 2" album (Verve Records) of the sixties.
-This "jazz" record album featured the maestro's take on often neglected pop tunes like "Exodus," "Don't Sleep in The Subway Darling," "This Guy's In Love With You," "Sunny," and The Doors' "Light My Fire".
+This "jazz" record album featured the maestro's take on often neglected pop tunes like "Exodus," "Don't Sleep In The Subway Darling," "This Guy's In Love With You," "Sunny," "Light My Fire" and "Yesterday".